TheLartians/ModernCppStarter/README.md

 - Add your project's codecov token to your project's github secrets under `CODECOV_TOKEN`
 - Happy coding!

-Remember to eventually remove any unused files, such as the standalone directory or irrelevant tests for your project.
+Eventually, you can remove any unused files, such as the standalone directory or irrelevant github workflows for your project.

 ### Build and run the standalone target